 M.S. in Ecosystem Science and Management

 The master of science degree is intended to educate students in ecology and natural resource management.
 It offers a thesis option for those who desire a serious research experience and a non-thesis option for those who seek a professional career outside of research.
 Specialization is available in four main broad research areas: ecosystem science; ecosystem management; genetics, systematics, evolution; and spatial sciences.
-(See the main ESSM graduate programs page for more details on these four areas.)

 - Thesis option: 32 credit hours, minimum